Most of us struggle to spring out of bed in the morning - in fact 3 out of 4 of us wake up exhausted and 60% of women feel tired all the time.

 Could there be an underlying health problem?

 Depression, Seasonal Affective Disorder (SAD) and going through the menopause can all make you feel tired, fed up and sluggish as well as messing up your sleep pattern.

-are natural ways you can boost your energy levels which will make you feel happier, more awake and help you cope with all that the menopause might throw at you!
+People who have SAD need a lot of sunshine to boost their mood and energy levels, so much so that many buy light boxes to simulate sunshine during the winter.
+And if you suffer from depression or are struggling with the symptoms of the menopause there are natural ways you can boost your energy levels which will make you feel happier, more awake and help you cope with all that the menopause might throw at you!

 There are other health problems which can make you tired like hypothyroidism, diabetes, high and low blood pressure and Irritable Bowel Syndrome.
 If you're worried talk to your doctor.